kwe92/Nested-Nav-Flow-Example/README.md

 - Nest routes in another widget, instead of defining all routes in the top level Nagivator

-- Learn to Delegate Navigation with a second nested Navigator within Another Widget
+- Learn to delegate navigation with a second nested Navigator within another Widget

-- Maintain Navigation beneath the top-level Navigator Widget
+- Maintain navigation beneath the top-level Navigator widget

 ### Original Source Code For Example: